Now that you’ve been accepted into the Traditional BSN program, it’s time to take these important next steps.

 Earned Credit covers any courses for which you will automatically receive AP or IB credit or dual credit.
 Do not sign up for any of those courses unless you plan to refuse credit on that course.
 Complete the Undergraduate_Request_to_Decline_Credit to refuse credit.
 Please reach out to your advisor should you have any questions.

-Keep in mind that you will have at least one or two assigned courses in the customized message sent to your Creighton University email.
-Your introduction to the Culture of Collegiate Life course (RSP 102) will meet once a week for 50 minutes.
+Keep in mind that you will have at least two or three assigned courses in the customized message sent to your Creighton University email.
 Make sure you record these pre-registered classes on your Schedule_Planning_Worksheet.

 When you’ve done your research and feel ready to set your schedule, start looking in the NEST for open sections.
 Like anything else in life, it takes a bit of trial and error to perfect your schedule.
 If you’re planning on doing work-study, allow some blocks of time in your schedule for work.
 Outside employment is not encouraged due to the intensive nature of our nursing programs.